High-intensity exercise delays Parkinson's progression

 Participants in the study had a score of about 20 before exercise.
 Those in the high intensity group stayed at 20.
 The group with moderate exercise got worse by 1.5 points.
 The group that did not exercise worsened by three points.
 Three points out of a score of 20 points is a 15 percent change in the primary signs of the disease and considered clinically important to patients.
 It makes a difference in their quality of life.

-"We are stopping people from getting worse, which is significant, particularly if we catch them early in the disease," Corcos said.
+"We catch people early in the disease and are slowing them from getting worse, which is significant, particularly for a disorder that is chronic and progressive," Schenkman said.

-What sets this study apart from others is the high number of participants, and that they exercised for a relatively long period of time.
-Most exercise studies are 12 weeks, Corcos said.

-"We gave them a proper workout," Corcos said.
-"This is not mild stretching.
-This is high intensity.
-It's part of the idea that exercise is medicine."

 Previous studies in humans suggest high-intensity exercise improves motor symptoms, but the evidence wasn't sufficient to determine whether exercise intensity modifies symptoms or disease progression.
 In addition, most studies have not precisely measured or controlled exercise intensity and none have been conducted at 80 to 85 percent maximum heart rate.